himbeer-toni/UserScripts/README.md

 # Document
-German description how to obtain a Let's Encrypt
+German description how to automatically obtain a Let's Encrypt certificate for a Fritz!BOX running IPv6:
-certificate:
 [LetEncFbIP6.md](LetEncFbIP6.md)

 # UserScripts